Harrison School of Pharmacy

 Auburn, AL 36849

-Lee Evans, Pharm.D., FASHP, BCPP is a Professor in the Department of Pharmacy Practice.
-His focus is developing initiatives with foreign schools of pharmacy, particularly in Cuba, while also further developing HSOP's interprofessional education.
+Roswell Lee Evans, Pharm.D., FASHP, BCPP is a Professor in the Department of Pharmacy Practice.

 HSOP flourished under his leadership, routinely ranking among the top 20 percent of pharmacy schools in the country.
 Dr. Evans was also instrumental in physically growing the school, spearheading two major construction projects: the addition of the Education and Clinical Wing in 2006 and the Pharmaceutical Research Building in 2017.
 In that time, he was also instrumental in raising more than $26 million in gifts and commitments to HSOP.

 Dr. Evans is a Georgia native who completed his B.S. in Pharmacy at the University of Georgia in 1971.
-His training followed with a residency in hospital pharmacy at the Medical University of South Carolina and a Pharm.D. degree from the University of Tennessee in Memphis in 1973.
+His training followed with a residency in hospital pharmacy at the Medical University of South Carolina and a Pharm.D. degree from the University of Tennessee in Memphis Health Science Center in 1973.

-In 1973, he joined the faculty of the University of Tennessee College of Pharmacy in Memphis where he cultivated an interest in psychiatric pharmacy and joined the faculty to pursue this specialty.
-In 1975 he joined the faculty at UMKC to become Project Coordinator for Development of the Clinical Practice Model in Community Pharmacies.
-Subsequently, he became Section Head of Ambulatory Care Instruction and initiated the psychopharmacy education and research program.
-His clinical practice, teaching, and research focus has been on the appropriate pharmacotherapy of psychiatric patients.
+In 1973, he joined the faculty of the University of Tennessee Health Sciences Center, College of Pharmacy in Memphis where he pursued his interest in psychiatric pharmacy.
+In 1975 he joined the faculty at UMKC to become Project Coordinator for Development of the Clinical Practice Models in Community Pharmacies.
+Subsequently, he became Section Head of Ambulatory Care Instruction and initiated the psychiatric pharmacy education and research program located at Western Missouri Mental Health Center.
+His clinical practice, teaching, and research focus was on the appropriate pharmacotherapy of psychiatric patients.

 Dr. Evans is a Board Certified Psychiatric Pharmacist and has worked with psychiatric patients for more than 20 years.
 Dr. Evans has also served as a Special Pharmacist Medicare Surveyor evaluating psychiatric facilities.

-Currently, he is an active member of the American Society of Health System Pharmacists, American Pharmaceutical Association, American College of Clinical Pharmacists, American Association of Colleges of Pharmacy, Alabama Society of Health System Pharmacists, Alabama Pharmacist Association, American Association for Higher Education, Alabama Higher Education Partnership and the A.K.
-Rice Institute.
+Currently, he is an active member of the American Society of Health System Pharmacists, American Pharmaceutical Association, American College of Clinical Pharmacists, American Association of Colleges of Pharmacy, College of Psychiatric and Neurologic Pharmacists, Alabama Society of Health System Pharmacists, and Alabama Pharmacist Association.